 Use Edit to change an existing tool path.
 Use Delete to delete a toolpath.
-In all cases, highlighting the field changes parameters, and pressing ENTER.
+In all cases, parameters are changed by highlighting the field, and pressing ENTER.

 Del Move (F8)

 DelMove (F8) deletes a move from the current shape.
 The cursor must be at the end of the move to be deleted.